b-lukaszuk/BS_wJ_eng/contents/compound_interest.md

 sco(s)
 ```

-Now, we are ready to see if Fry is a billionaire.
+Now we are ready to see if Fry is a billionaire.

 ```jl
 s = """